Top

 What If a Noncustodial Spouse Moves Out of State with a Child?

 However, it may be illegal for a noncustodial parent to move out of state with a child.
-If you have primary custody of a child and believe that your noncustodial co-parent has engaged in parental kidnapping by taking your child out of state, you should consider contacting law enforcement.
+Suppose you have primary custody of a child and believe that your noncustodial co-parent has engaged in parental kidnapping by taking your child out of state.
+In that case, you should consider contacting law enforcement.
 Colorado law enforcement professionals have the resources necessary to work with law enforcement in other states to track down kidnapped children.

 Parental kidnapping is a Class 5 felony in Colorado, making it punishable by up to three years in prison and a fine of up to $100,000.
 The city you are in may decide to prosecute the case regardless of whether you want to press charges against your co-parent.